igvteam/igv.js/docs/objects.md

 - url   url to the file or webservice for this track
 - label
 - height  the track height in pixels
-- visibilityWindow   for annotation and alignment tracks, features are not shown when zoomed out past this value
+- visibilityWindow   for indexed annotation and alignment tracks, features are not shown when zoomed out past this value

 Events

 - onsearch   Function that will be called upon feature search (e.g. user types gene name in search box)

+Functions

+draw (canvas, refFrame, bpStart, bpEnd, width, height, continuation, task) popupData (genomicLocation, xOffset, yOffset)

 FeatureSource